CIS-SoftwareDesign-S21/pro-stonks-only-go-up/README.md

 3. Wallstreetbets memer, following stock market trends as a hobby for social conversational/entertainment purposes
 4. Old, out-of-touch/tradionalist invester looking to familiarize themselves with the new impact that social media posting has on trades

+  Harold, age 65, is a retired bank teller with a moderately-sized nest egg which he grew from long-term, traditional, investing practices.
+He had some trouble adapting when his bank went digital, but became proficient at using simple data entry and organization software.
+However, his computer skills do not extend much further, as the concept of the internet is a bit confusing for him.
+He prefers the paper and television-based news sources for obtaining the latest stock information.
+When in doubt, he'll call his broker.

+  Having worked at a bank for most of his career, Harold has heard his fair share of investment advice.
+With day-trading being faster-paced than ever, Harold feels that he needs to listen in on the online conversation to keep up with young investors.
+Wanting to keep busy and to grow his retirement fund without breaking his back, Harold seeks out a simplified way of keeping up with the social-media influence that has taken over the world of day-trading.
+He feels that if he can understand the impact that social media posts have on stocks, he can apply his conventional trading knowledge to make some money.

 5. some fifth guy?

 ## Feature List